sohampujari/PhishGuardAI/README.md

 ## 📞 Support

-For support, email atharv5873@gmail.com or create an issue on GitHub.
+For support, create an issue on GitHub.

 ---